Linux74656/SpaceEngineersLinuxPatches/README.md

 # Prerequisites:

+## DUE TO ME BEING THEBIGDUMB<sup>tm</sup> you will need to refollw this guide and use the newly provided patches in this repo.
+This should fix most of the load hanging issues.

 #### NOTE: Currently this only works for the latest mainline branch of Space Engineers.
 (Version 1.192.102) This will NOT work for the MODSDK build eitther.

 First of all we need to ensure Space Engineers is setup properly: